Ropes/banken/README.md

     increment 'http://man7.org/'.

 	If enabled by --log-sink and --log-level, logs are written periodically recording all of the information rendered in the terminal UI.
+Set --log-sink to empty string "", to flush unwanted logs into /dev/null.

 	Using Berkley Packet Filtering; by default only port 80 is monitored for HTTP packets.
 However that can be configured by supplying a different BPF via --bpf.